yogeshwaran01/instagramy/README.md

 - If code execution is never gets completed, check and change your session id and try again.
 - Don't provide the wrong session_id.
 - `InstagramUser.user_data`, `InstagramPost.post_data` and `InstagramHashtag.tag_data` which is python `dict` has more and more data other than defined as `Properties`.
-- This Package does not work in Remote PC or any Online python Interpreter.
 - This Package does not scrap all the posts from an account, the limit of the post only 12 (For non-private account)
 - This Package not scrap all the posts of given hash-tag it only scrapes the top 60 - 72 posts.